-An Information Security Division is in place, which reports directly to the Chief Technology Officer.
-The head of the Information Security Division (CISO) is the main link with the Information Security Committee.
-ATHEXCSD has a documented physical security policy, a cyber security framework and cyber security policies, which are all reviewed annually, and following any changes, by the Information Security Committee.
+A four-member information security team is in place, who report directly to a dedicated security management committee.
+ATHEXCSD has a documented physical security policy, a cyber security framework and cyber security policies, which are all reviewed annually, and following any changes, by the security management committee.
 Strong controls are in place for physical security and cyber security, including network, data loss prevention and user protection measures.

-Detailed documented disaster recovery and business continuity plans are in place, which are accompanied by dedicated unit recovery plans.
+Detailed documented disaster recovery and business continuity plans are in place, which are accompanied by 24 dedicated unit recovery plans.
 All plans are reviewed and tested on an annual basis, although DR testing only focuses on BAU activities and does not include testing of the scenarios identified within the DR/BC plans.
-ATHEXCSD has a 'hot' backup site 40km away from the production site, which is accessible in under 1 hour in normal conditions.
-Significant security and environmental protection measures are in place at the backup site, which has a dedicated area for ATHEXCSD staff to work, including dedicated seats for designated ATHEXCSD members of staff.
-All ATHEXCSD staff are able to work fully from home as well.
+ATHEX has a 'hot' backup site 40km away from the production site, which is accessible in under 1 hour in normal conditions.
+Significant security and environmental protection measures are in place at the backup site, which has a dedicated area for ATHEX staff to work, including 12 dedicated seats for CSD staff.
+All CSD staff are able to work fully from home as well.

-Third-party operational risks have been identified, with corresponding KRIs having been developed, which are embedded within the other risk categories...
+Third-party operational risks have been identified, with corresponding KRIs having been developed, although these are embedded within the other risk categories, with no dedicated third-party risk function, policy or risk matrix in place.